UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/Jacky's Pi Sys/README.md

     protocol_message = {
-        "action": ActionFlag (1 byte, high bit on = message is a response), "procedure": procedureFlag (1 byte, high bit on = data is present), "data": [data1, data2...] (byte array with extra data for the procedure, if needed) }
+        "action": ActionFlag (1 byte, high bit on = message is a response), "procedure": procedureFlag (1 byte, high bit on = data is present), "data": myData (extra data for the procedure, if needed.
+Should be as small as possible.)
+    }